The Need of the Hour – Revisiting the Importance of Counselling in Healthcare

 4. Serious hazards of Transfusion http://www.shotuk.org/wp-content/uploads/2011/09/2010-Lessons-for-Transfusion-Laboratory-Staff-v10.pdf

 About the Author: Mubbashir Ali Baig is a fresh medical school graduate and currently house officer in CCU in ATH, Abbottabad, Pakistan.
 Incharge of blood donation society in his student life, instructor of Cardiac First Response, Emergency First Response and Immediate Cardiac care and Trauma care courses.
-He can be reached [email protected]
+He can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013